 - What other decisions, utility models, etc. need climate vulnerability assessments?

-- How are vulnerability assessments being conducted for understanding climate impacts on managing:
+- How are vulnerability assessments being conducted for understanding climate

 - Water quality?